+Index date is the first date that either ADA, ETN, or TOFA was prescribed.
+Patient needs to be continuously enrolled for at least 6 months prior to the index date.
+Patients are followed until they 1) meet the primary endpoint by having MACE; 2) exit the data source (censored); 3)discontinuation of the drug (defined by either a different biologic was prescribed), or 60-90 days after the last dispense of study drugs (censored).

 For the secondary analyses, the criteria marked with a star (*) will be removed one at a time, starting with the last one, to explore the influence of these restrictions on the estimated effect.